20 Surprising Things That Affect Whether You Have a Heart Attack

 "While heart attacks can occur at any time of the day or night, they are most common early in the morning," says Ayala.
 In fact, studies show that heart attacks are five to six times more likely to occur between 1 and 5 am, and morning heart attacks tend to be more severe than those that happen at other times.

-The Remedy Rx: Be aware of heart attack symptoms.
+The Rx: Be aware of heart attack symptoms.
 If chest pain wakes you up in the early morning, don't assume it's heartburn.

 "Depression is associated with higher risk of heart attack," says Ayala.
 Why?
 Feelings of sadness and isolation tax the heart, just like anxiety or stress.

-The Remedy Rx: If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.
+The Rx: If you're feeling socially isolated or depressed, talk to your doctor about the best course of action.
 You might benefit from talk therapy too.

 You've Had Your Heart Broken